 676:1 Method of Adopting Rules of Procedure. - Every local land use board shall adopt rules of procedure concerning the method of conducting its business.
 Rules of procedure shall be adopted at a regular meeting of the board and shall be placed on file with city, town, village district clerk, or clerk for the county commissioners for public inspection.
 The rules of procedure shall include when and how an alternate may participate in meetings of the land use board.

 Source.
 1983, 447:1.
-1989, 266:29, eff.
-July 1, 1989.
+1989, 266:29.
 2010, 270:2, eff.
 July 6, 2010.

+TITLE LXIV

+PLANNING AND ZONING

+CHAPTER 673

-CHAPTER 673 LOCAL LAND USE BOARDS
+LOCAL LAND USE BOARDS

 Establishment of Boards

+Section 673:1

 673:1 Establishment of Local Land Use Boards. -